shua5115/zig-blas/README.md

 # Basic Linear Algebra Subprograms (BLAS) Wrapper for Zig

-This is a thin wrapper around CBLAS, providing some API conveniences:
+A thin wrapper around CBLAS, providing some API conveniences:
 - Default arguments for common use cases, allowing most BLAS calls to be shorter
 - A matrix implementation for common packed storage layouts
 - Doc comments on every BLAS function for a quick reference on what they do